- In 2021, the morbidity and mortality of the second wave of COVID-19, shook the entire country’s conscience.

 Narmada is considered one of the most beautiful rivers in the country.
 Flowing through a rift valley in between the Vindhya and Satpura hills, the river was once the location of one of the country’s most well-known environmental movements.
 We reported on a study that highlighted the environmental damage at the origin of Narmada.
 On the other hand, Ganga has turned into a highway of plastic and microplastic pollution.

-In the year 2021, the leading environmental voice protesting the Tehri Dam in the upper reaches of Sunderlal Bahuguna died due to COVID-19 complications.
+In the year 2021, Sunderlal Bahuguna, the leading environmental voice protesting the Tehri Dam in the upper reaches of the Ganga, died due to COVID-19 complications.
 Bahuguna was also the leader of the Chipko Movement of the 1970s for preventing the felling of forests in the Garhwal Himalayas.

 Bahuguna lost his life during the second wave of the pandemic, which had a heavy loss of lives in the country.
 Since the morbidity and mortality of this wave shook the entire country’s conscience, including that of the opinion-shaping middle class, there was a hope that there would be a rethink on how the country looked at the environment and the economy.
 However, that introspection doesn’t seem to have happened, as India apprehensively waits for the Omicron wave at the end of the year.